stefb965/vscode-documents-scripting/README.md

 * Up- and downloading JavaScript files to and from a DOCUMENTS-Server.
 * Running JavaScript files on a DOCUMENTS-Server.

 Please note: This extension is still a prototype.
-Additional features like comparison of local scripts with scripts on the server or IntelliSense will be integrated soon.
-Please use https://github.com/otris/vscode-documents-scripting/issues for submitting suggestions, wishes or bugs.
+Additional features like comparison of local scripts with scripts on the server or IntelliSense will soon be integrated.
+Please refer to https://github.com/otris/vscode-documents-scripting/issues for submitting suggestions, wishes or bugs.

 ## Requirements